JackStockwell/readme-generator/README-GEN/example.md

   ## Questions

-  If you want to see my other projects, visit my GitHub [here](https://github.com/test/).
+  If you want to see my other projects, visit my GitHub [here](https://github.com/as/).

-  If you have any questions, be sure to send me an email via [here](mailto:test)
+  If you have any questions, be sure to send me an email via [here](mailto:sad)

   ## How to Contribute

-  test
+  sad

   ## Tests

-  test
+  asdas